APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

-<p>Based on their USAC affiliation, CAC should not have any content on any of their public facing sites they aren't willing to post on their UCLA hosted site.
+<p>Based on their USAC affiliation, CAC should not have any content on public facing sites they aren't willing to post on their UCLA hosted site.
 Their
 content directly contradicts their mission *to be accessible to all students*.
-To the best of the author's knowledge, no other organization, USAC-affiliate or not, has any content displaying Nazi insignia or hateful imagery.
-Other groups are "tagged" by CAC as can be seen in a few of the above screenshots, which does mean the content is also displayed on their Instagram profiles.<p>